AvaAvarai/DCVis/README.md

 ## About DCVis

-DCVis is an interactive visualization software package for building machine learning models by visual exploration.
+DCVis is an interactive visualization application for building machine learning models by visual exploration.
+Techniques being ported to C for improved performance with [CVis](https://github.com/CWU-VKD-LAB/CVis).

 This work is established by Dr. Boris Kovalerchuk and the Visual Knowledge Discovery and Imaging Lab of Central Washington University.
 We are greatly inspired by Dr. Alfred Inselberg who invented Parallel Coordinates.